ccovascosta/passage-selection/README.md

 ### Usage

+#### Passage selector Pipeline

 #### Option 1: Command Line

 1. Ensure config.json is set up:

     - Edit the config.json file to point to the sample_data folder and provide an utterance.

 2. Run the pipeline from the command Lline: